HeatWave User Guide / Quickstarts / Quickstart: Create and Use a Machine Learning Model

-This tutorial illustrates an end-to-end example of creating and using a predictive machine learning model using HeatWave AutoML.
+This quickstart illustrates an end-to-end example of creating and using a predictive machine learning model using MySQL HeatWave AutoML.
 It steps through preparing data, using the ML_TRAIN routine to train a model, and using ML_PREDICT_* and ML_EXPLAIN_* routines to generate predictions and explanations.
 The tutorial also demonstrates how to assess the quality of a model using the ML_SCORE routine, and how to view a model explanation to understand how the model works.

 The tutorial uses the publicly available Iris Data Set from the UCI Machine Learning Repository.